joypauls/langchain-experiments/README.md

-# rag-experiments
+# RAG Experiments

-Experimenting with RAG + LangChain
+Experimenting with RAG and LangChain